Kindergarten Early Entrance

 - Also, the parent(s)/guardian(s) must meet with the school principal to discuss the early entry process, prior to the child being tested.

 The Department of Early Childhood Education sends all acceptance/denial letters at the same time.
-The letters will be mailed out the week of June 17, 2019.
+The letters were mailed out on June 17, 2019.

 - Regulation 400-89 - Kindergarten Early Entrance